austincrim/austincrim.com/src/content/posts/web-storage.md

 # Origin Private File System

-- Full on file system
+- Full blown file system
-- Not visible in the user's operating system
+- Not easily accessible through the user's operating system
 - Scoped by origin
 - Optimized for performance
-- Can run Sqlite
+- Can run sqlite
 - Adheres to [browser storage quotas](#browser-storage-quotas)
 - **not** deleted with "Clear browser storage" button
 - Both synchronous and async APIs